wsmoak/wsmoak.github.io/_posts/2015-08-31-phoenix-ecto-mongodb.md

 We've seen how to try out another contributor's as-yet-unmerged changes and gotten a sneak peek at generating a Phoenix project with support for MongoDB.

 My branch with the latest (as of 8/30) Phoenix code plus Michał's changes is here:  <https://github.com/wsmoak/phoenix/tree/mongodb_installer>.
+A tag with the branch contents as of this post is here: <https://github.com/wsmoak/phoenix/tree/20150830>

 The code for this example is available at <https://github.com/wsmoak/my_app_mongodb/tree/20150831> and is MIT licensed.
-(Note that the phoenix dependency uses the previously mentioned branch.)
+(Note that the phoenix dependency uses the previously mentioned _branch_, which may have been updated since this was written.)

 Copyright 2015 Wendy Smoak - This post first appeared on [{{ site.url }}][site-url] and is [CC BY-NC][cc-by-nc] licensed.